The Nuclear AMRC is a partner in a host of collaborative research and development projects, supported by UK and international funding programmes.

 - SonicSMR – a NIP project to develop high-quality additive manufacturing techniques for small modular reactor components, led by Laser Additive Solutions Ltd. The project will use power ultrasonics, optical process monitoring and AI-based automated defect recognition to enable defect-free additive manufacturing, with LAS creating a fully operational additive cell at its Doncaster facility to demonstrate the technology.
 We are leading research into high-power ultrasonics to improve the components’ material properties.

-- Weld radiography research – a NIP project combining 3D position-sensing techniques with autonomous robotics, led by Createc.
+- Mobile weld computed tomography (MW-CT) – a NIP project combining 3D position-sensing techniques with autonomous robotics, led by Createc.
 The resulting in-process radiographic system will be safer, less obstructive, and offer higher performance than established techniques for industrial weld inspection.

 - Advanced manufacturing for SMR pressure vessels – a four-year collaboration with the US Electric Power Research Institute (EPRI) to develop new manufacturing and fabrication methods for reactor pressure vessels.
 The project aims to reduce the total time needed to produce a SMR pressure vessel from three to four years to less than 12 months.
 In the first phase, we have developed electron beam welding techniques for vessel sections made from metal powder using hot isostatic pressing.
 The project is funded by the US Department of Energy, and involves industrial partners on both sides of the Atlantic including Sheffield Forgemasters.